The Ultimate QR Code Guide: Everything You Need to Know

 Static QR Codes

 The data is permanently encoded in the code itself.
-Once printed, it cannot be changed.
+Once printed, it can't be changed.
 Best for:

 • Personal information sharing